mmistakes/minimal-mistakes/_posts/2023-09-06-load-balancer.md

 ~ Richard Feynman

-In this blogpost we will make use of `cats.effect.Ref`, `cats.effect.IO` and `http4s` to build an application layer load balancer which will be featuring the following characteristics:
+In this blogpost we will make use of `cats.effect.Ref`, `cats.effect.IO` and `http4s` to build an application layer load balancer.

+Load balancer usually sits in front of a few servers and forwards the HTTP requests to them based on some algorithm.
+The goal of load balancer is to basically "balance the load" by distributing it to the available backends.

+There are different algorithms that can be used to achieve this goal, in this case we're going to be using Round Robin algorithm.

+Our load balancer must be featuring the following characteristics:
 - Being effective in distributing requests to the backends (Round Robin Algorithm)
 - Making sure that requests are forwarded only to the available backends (Reliability)
 - Managing the state safely while the backends die and come back online (Periodic health checks)

+In practice, every non-trivial application should have:
+- `domain` - data models which describe the domain
+- `services` - bundle of logic which use `domain` and other `services` to achieve something

+Let's start with Domain Modeling.

 ## 2. Domain Modeling
 The domain of load balancer is really simple.
+Let's unfold it step by step.

-We need some sort of immutable blueprint which will represent the different states of backend URL-s.
+First of all, we need some sort of immutable blueprint which will represent the different states of backend URL-s.

 Let's call that `Urls`:
 ```scala
 package com.ghurtchu.loadbalancer.domain